aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-ellipse/_index.md

 {
 ```

-In this code snippet, we create a FileStream to specify the output file path.
+In this code snippet, we create a `FileStream` to specify the output file path.

-### Step 2: Configure BmpOptions
+### Step 2: configure bmpOptions

 To configure the BMP format and other properties, use the following code: